How long to steep French Press Coffee? (Brewing Tips)

 The darker the coffee roast, the quicker it will extract the flavors from coffee grounds.

-Meanwhile, medium roasts need 5 minutes and light roasts extract even slower so they are best with a full 6 minutes.
+Meanwhile, medium roasts need 5 minutes and light roasts extract even slower so they are best with a full 6 minutes steeping time.
 Lighter roasts extract flavors more slowly, so a slightly extended steeping time ensures a well-rounded and nuanced taste.

 How does the Coffee roast Level affect the steeping time